environmental-modeling-workflows/workshop-watershed-workflow-2024/README.md

   * _Leverage various refinement methods and constraints during triangulation to generate a high-quality mesh._
   * _Provide river widths using multiple methods._
-  * _Treat triangles that have all three vertices on the river mesh as valid._
+  * _Treat triangles that have all three vertices on the river mesh using refinement and triangle splitting._

 * **Module 4: Labeled Sets** (10 minutes)